cvipdnn/defect_detection/fcn/README.md

 The segmenation result from some images without defect
 ![](inference_segment_clean.png)

-The segmenation result from some images with defect (For each image: displaying raw Image->label mask image->result mask image)
+The segmenation result from some images with defect (For each image: displaying raw Image->label image for defect->result segmentation image)
 ![](inference_segment_defect.png)

 ## Semantic segmentation model